Aminakzyzz/Spotify-Music-Recommender/README.md

 # Project description

 This PyQt6-based desktop application serves as a personalized music recommender using the Spotify API.
-Users input a seed song and adjust parameters through sliders to tailor recommendations to their preferences.
+Users input an input song and adjust parameters through sliders to tailor recommendations to their preferences.
 The application generates a list of 10 recommended songs, presenting detailed information in a tabular layout.
-A visual representation of the seed song and recommendations is displayed through an interactive plot.
+A visual representation of the input song and recommendations is displayed through an interactive plot.
 The unique layout enhances user experience, providing a user-friendly and intuitive interface for discovering new music.

 # Installation